brycewray/hugo-site/content/posts/2026/06/markedit-textedit-markdown/index.md

 > UI controls remain native to macOS in both aesthetics and behavior, including force-touch word lookup, inline predictions, and Writing Tools.

-Oh, and for those like me who care about such things: it appears MarkEdit is *not* (yet?) vibe-coded.
-How long that will continue to be the case, I obviously can't know; but, for now, MarkEdit seems to be a human(s)-built endeavor.
+~~Oh, and for those like me who care about such things: it appears MarkEdit is *not* (yet?) vibe-coded.
+How long that will continue to be the case, I obviously can't know; but, for now, MarkEdit seems to be a human(s)-built endeavor.~~

+**Correction**: I looked again at MarkEdit's GitHub repo and saw that multiple LLMs are in the [list of contributors](https://github.com/MarkEdit-app/MarkEdit/graphs/contributors). *[Sigh.]* My apologies for the mistaken and now stricken-through assumption above.
+{.box}

 Incidentally: to date, although the original TextEdit is on iOS/iPadOS as well as macOS, MarkEdit is macOS-only.